 - Avoiding the Mail Money Pit: How to Save Big on Postage in Your Small Business

 I am a very busy person, and I may not be able to let you know if a post was rejected.
 I know this may be frustrating if you are waiting to hear back.
 But if your post is accepted, I will let you know within 7 days and will tell you when it will be published.

 ***Please note: I reserve the right to edit your post so that it fits the tone of this site, and I offer no monetary compensation for published submissions

-On a rare occaision, I will consider a sponsored post.
-Those interested should contact me using the form below.
+On a rare occasion, I will consider a sponsored post.